goldin2008/Note/README.md

 *Strong programming skills in Java, Python or Scala.

 *Strong knowledge of Object Oriented design, advanced algorithms, data structures, etc.

+*At least 2 years of experience with Python, Java or Scala

+*At least 2 years of experience with Diverse Data
 ```
 Preferred Qualifications
 ```